NSW control guideline for public health units

 Infectious period

-The infectious period begins with the onset of symptoms, either prodromal or rash.
+Cases may be infectious up to 4 days prior to the onset of symptoms, either prodrome, rash or proctitis.
 Cases remain infectious until the rash has resolved, and all lesions have formed scabs and fallen off, leaving fresh skin underneath.
-Cases are not considered infectious prior to the onset of symptoms, however some cases may not be aware of their exact symptom onset date as initial symptoms may be both very subtle and/or not visible (16, 29-32).
+Some cases may not be aware of their exact symptom onset date as initial symptoms may be either very subtle and/or not visible (29-32).

 Clinical presentation and outcomes